-An operating system is a piece of software that manages all other software applications and hardware on a machine, providing a common platform for programmes and enabling the computer to function.
+An operating system is a piece of software that manages all other software applications and hardware on a machine, providing a common platform for programs and enabling the computer to function.
 Today, almost all devices- from Computers to Smartphones and Smart-gadgets need an operating system to function.
-While a few operating systems are optimised to run on specific hardware, several are designed to run on a wide range of devices.
+While a few operating systems are optimized to run on specific hardware, several are designed to run on a wide range of devices.
 Operating systems are generally pre-installed onto the devices.
-The commonly used desktop operating systems include Windows, OS X and Linux.
-Microsoft Windows operating system continues to be the most common desktop operating system at home and in the office.
+The commonly used desktop operating systems include Windows, OS X, and Linux.
+Since the evolution of windows operating system, it has continued to be the most common desktop operating system at home and in the office.

 Renuka Shahane is a Sr. Content Writer at Scalefusion.
 An engineering graduate, an Apple junkie and an avid reader, she has a 5+ years of experience in content creation, content strategy and PR for technology and web based startups.

 Subscribe to our newsletter

 Exciting Products.
 Cutting-Edge Technology.
 Powerful Insights.
 Delivered Straight to Your Inbox!